Finding the best dark spot corrector for face is tricky, luckily Mother Nature can point you in the right direction!

 And even some types of medications!

-Watch this: “What Causes Dark Spots & Blemishes on Face and How to Prevent”
+Watch this: “What Causes These Dark Spots & Blemishes on Face and How to Prevent”

 Darker skinned beauties are more prone to hyperpigmentation, but absolutely no one is immune.
-In a nutshell, these discolorations and dark spots occur when skin cells overproduce melanin.
+In a nutshell, these discolorations occur when skin cells overproduce melanin.

 Skincare experts say hyperpigmentation is a typically harmless condition in which patches of skin become darker in color than the normal surrounding skin.
 This darkening occurs when an excess of melanin, the brown pigment that produces normal skin color, forms deposits in the skin.